 |Z||Drop Grace Period (started Summer 2014)|

 Course instructors are exclusively responsible for grading their student's coursework and submitting midterm and final grades.

-The College Registrar is responsible for recording the proper grade(s) and appropriate grade points on each student's permanent record and will post each students assigned grade.
+The Senior Director of Admissions and Registrar is responsible for recording the proper grade(s) and appropriate grade points on each student's permanent record and will post each student’s assigned grade.

 Midterm and final grades are required for all students.
-Appropriate midterm grades include, A, B, C, D or F. Students who have never attended or who are not actively pursuing the course should be assigned a midterm grade of W by the 10th day of the semester.
+Appropriate midterm grades include A, B, C, D or F. Students who have never attended or who are not actively pursuing the course should be assigned a midterm grade of W by the 10th day of the semester.
 The W grade can be used from the beginning of the section, but no later than the midterm date.
 Actively pursuing the course is defined by each instructor and is according to the attendance policy stated on the course syllabus.
 For sections shorter than 16 weeks, the W should be assigned by the 80% refund date, but no later than midterm, as indicated on the Drop Dates by Section spreadsheet at https://elgin.edu/admissions/register-for-classes/withdrawal.
-Instructors reserve the right to withdraw a student from class during the withdrawal period due to excessive, unexcused absences or if the student is not actively pursuing completion of the course as stated in the syllabus.
+Instructors reserve the right to withdraw a student from section during the withdrawal period due to excessive, unexcused absences or if the student is not actively pursuing completion of the course as stated in the syllabus.
 (Related Administrative Procedure: 1.202 Schedule Changes and Course Withdrawals) A midterm grade of CR is only appropriate for students eligible for a final grade of CR (e.g. pass/no credit) or those participating in approved experiential learning programs (e.g. internships, study abroad, clinicals).
 A midterm grade of AU is only appropriate for students who are auditing a course.